Kit Products

 • Average Cost

 When using Average Cost or Last Cost, if a component has a cost of $0, Sellercloud will pull the value from the Site Cost.
-If you want components with an Average Cost of $0 (a gift component, for example), then Sellercloud recommends setting Average Cost adjustment to $0.01 in order to avoid using the Site Cost as default.
+If you want components with an Average Cost of $0 (a gift component, for example), then Sellercloud recommends doing an Average Cost adjustment to $0.01 to avoid using the Site Cost as the default.

-• Enable ALL Kits Cost Calculation Once a Day — Recalculates the kit costs once a day (usually during night hours).
+• Enable ALL Kits Cost Calculation Once a Day — Recalculates the kit costs once a day (outside of work hours).

 • Enable Kit cost calculation for independent kits too — Allows cost calculation for Independent kits. (requires Enable ALL Kits Cost calculation Once a day to be enabled).